Ismet Popovac: Joining the Chetniks

 Following the invasion, Popovac joined a Serb rebel band, subsequently swearing allegiance to the Chetniks.
 According to the historian H. James Burgwyn, Popovac hoped to achieve independence for Bosnia and Herzegovina through his cooperation with the Chetniks.
-He quickly became one of the most prominent pro-Chetnik Muslims, alongside Mustafa Pašić and former Sarajevo police chief Fuad Musakadić.
+He quickly became one of the most prominent pro-Chetnik Muslims, alongside Mustafa Pašić and former Sarajevo police chief Fehim Musakadić.
 Such affiliation was rare, as the Chetniks increasingly considered Muslims their enemies and began committing atrocities against Muslim civilians in the late spring of 1941.
 Due to these actions, and due to Muslims, especially those in eastern Bosnia, being branded by the Chetniks as "Turks" and "Ustaše cronies," the Chetniks found few Muslim recruits.

 On 21 July 1942, Popovac wrote a letter to Mihailović, extolling the merits of recruiting Muslims into the Chetniks' ranks.
 "Muslims have never as a whole, or via any kind of qualified forum, recognized the Croatian state," Popovac wrote.
 He proposed that Muslim troops "be gathered in either a joint or a specific Chetnik detachment".
 Popovac suggested that Mihailović should "adopt a prominent Muslim, who has a good voice and political roots among the people, and give him an appropriate rank as Muslim representative and advisor on all questions that relate to the areas in which Muslims live."
 This proposal was met with support from pro-Serb, anti-communist Muslim leaders in several towns.